Bordeaux wine barons bemoan Trump tariffs

-BORDEAUX, France (Reuters) - A U.S. move to impose 25% duties on their wares has brought little cheer to the wine barons of Bordeaux, who fear a possible hit to their business at a time of other problems.
+BORDEAUX, France, Oct 4 (Reuters) - A U.S. move to impose 25% duties on their wares has brought little cheer to the wine barons of Bordeaux, who fear a possible hit to their business at a time of other problems.

 U.S. President Donald Trump announced the tariffs on a range of European foodstuffs as part of Washington’s response to EU aircraft subsidies.